Tips for Learning Medical Terminology Fast

 Discover Your Study Style

-As we covered in our previous blog about successfully completing medical school, it’s important to learn methods that work best for you.
+To finish medical school well, find the ways that work for you.
+We talked about this in our last blog.
 Some students respond better by writing flashcards while others might listen to recordings of lectures.

 Log Off and Log Out

-We can’t stress this point enough: When your device is out of reach and you’re logged out of social media, you’ll be amazed at how much more studying you’re able to accomplish.
+We cannot emphasize this enough: Keep your device away and log out of social media.
+You will be surprised at how much more studying you’re able to accomplish.

 Set a Goal Each Time